 Zucchini Soup/Vichyssoise is a perfect way to use up some of that zucchini in your garden!
 Choose the narrow ones which are more flavorful.
-Adding a potato to the soup turns it into a zucchini flavored vichyssoise- albeit without the cream.
+Add a potato to the soup and turn it into a zucchini flavored, dairy free vichyssoise.
 Preparing Zucchini Soup/Vichyssoise without the potato gives you more of a zucchini broth.
 Both are delicious, and can be eaten hot or cold.
-Garnish with homemade croutons fried zucchini, shredded raw zucchini or thinly sliced scallions.
+Garnish with homemade croutons, fried zucchini, shredded raw zucchini or thinly sliced scallions.

 Prep time: 15 minutes

 By August 11, 2014Published: